Join the Conversation: Veterans Support

 #SupportVeterans #ThankAVet

-Because of the acute intensity of military service, veterans are at a higher risk for several behavioral health concerns including post-traumatic stress, substance use, domestic violence and suicide.
+Because military service can be intense, veterans face mental health challenges like post-traumatic stress, substance use, domestic violence and suicide.

 Veterans can find peace in life after the military with the right help and resources.
-Learn more: resources.lucet.health/toolkit-veterans-support/understanding-unique-behavioral-health-risks-for-veterans
+Learn more: resources.lucet.health/toolkit-veterans-support/understanding-mental-health-risks-for-veterans

 #SupportVeterans #ThankAVet